stephengpope/no-code-architects-toolkit/docs/toolkit/test.md

 # `/v1/toolkit/test` API Documentation

 ## Overview
-This endpoint is used to test the setup of the NCA Toolkit API.
-It creates a temporary file, uploads it to cloud storage, and returns the upload URL.
+This endpoint is used to test the setup and functionality of the NCA Toolkit API.
+It creates a temporary file, uploads it to cloud storage, and returns the URL of the uploaded file.

 ## Endpoint
 - URL Path: `/v1/toolkit/test`